 The thing about meat is you need to make sure the temperatures measured above are present throughout the meat.
 Often, meat is thick and can have bones, so more care is required.
 The best thing to do is buy a meat thermometer and check the internal temperature of the meat after each blitz in the air fryer 🙂 I have found a great example on my recommended products page.

-As long as you make sure all the meat you cook has an internal temperature of at least 72C/162F you should be good to go, as it will have killed most harmful bacteria.
+Most people don’t like to use the sterilisation method for meat, as the high temperatures would remove a lot of the flavor and texture that makes it taste good!
+As long as you make sure all the meat you cook has an internal temperature of at least 74C/165F you should be good to go, as it will have killed most harmful bacteria to humans.
 Cook all your meat to ‘well done’ to achieve this, checking with your meat thermometer.

 What Should I do if I am Still Worried about Bacteria and Air Fryers?